Izad98/izad98.github.io/content/blog.md

 slug = "blog"
 +++

-Hey !
+Hey!
 It seems you are interested in reading what I have written.
 You can visit my [Medium](https://medium.com/@2019s17581) profile.
-Also I'm dropping few links of my work here, so you can enjoy the read !
+Also, I'm dropping a few links to my work here so that you can enjoy the read!

 1. [Bioinformatics in Plant Science](https://fos.cmb.ac.lk/mbl/bioinformatics-in-plant-science/)
 2. [Rêves(Dreams), into a French world](https://uocfosrotaract.com/2022/05/31/revesdreams-into-a-french-world/)